-Celebrate Earth Day by making these Chocolate Popcorn Trees!
-They are so simple to make and are great projects for your kids to join in on making!
+Celebrate Earth Day by making Chocolate Popcorn Trees!
+They are easy enough to create that your kids can even help.
+Plus, they taste great too!

-To celebrate the warm porch sitting weather, the new life of spring, and Earth Day, I created some chocolate trees topped with white chocolate popcorn leaves.
+To celebrate the warm porch sitting weather and the new life of spring, I created some chocolate trees topped with white chocolate popcorn leaves.

 Before you begin If you don't have much experience working with confectionery coating/candy melts, you might want to read my Chocolate Making Tips.